wrayx/wrayx.github.io/_posts/2022-06-13-configure-vscode-env-for-cpp-on-macos.md

 }
 ```

-Now, we write the `CMakeLists.txt` file.
+Now, we create the `CMakeLists.txt` file.
 ```cmake
 # Older versions of CMake are likely to work just fine but, since
 # I don't know where to cut off I just use the version I'm using